-MSPH539-18 Science of Renewable source of L-3, T-1, P-0 4 Credits Sector States Energy server a the product there are a series of the Pre-requisite: N one train the second s
+MSPH539-18 Science of Renewable source of L-3, T-1, P-0 4 Credits Sector States Energy server a the product their services.
+Pre-requisite: N one 1002

 Course Objectives: The aim and objective of the course on Science of renewable Energy Sources is to expose the M.Sc. students to the basics of the alternative energy sources like solar energy, hydrogen energy, etc..